Tax: Czech Republic

 5. Will the relevant law require any import (value added) tax and/or customs duties to be payable on the import of an aircraft in the relevant jurisdiction?

-Importing an aircraft to the Czech Republic is subject to customs duties pursuant to the European Union Customs Codewhereas aircraft for civilian use usually enjoy the benefit of 0% customs duties.
+Importing an aircraft to the Czech Republic is subject to customs duties pursuant to the European Union Customs Code, whereas aircraft for civilian use usually enjoy the benefit of 0% customs duties.
 As concerns VAT, importing an aircraft to be operated by an airline for reward chiefly on international routes is exempt from VAT in the Czech Republic.
-However, should the importer not meet the condition for exemption, it needs to declare (self-assess) and pay VAT at the rate of 21% of the purchase price in the case of purchase or from the lease payments in the case of lease.
-This is without prejudice that the VAT may be subject to entitlement for VAT deduction, provided that the general requirements are met.
+However, should the importer not meet the condition for exemption, it needs to declare (self-assess) and pay VAT at the rate of 21% of the purchase price in the case of a purchase or from the lease payments in the case of a lease.
+This is without prejudice that the VAT may be subject to entitlement for a VAT deduction, provided that the general requirements are met.

 6. Will the relevant law require any stamp duties or fees and/or documentary taxes to be payable upon the execution of any aircraft transaction documents in the relevant jurisdiction?